aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fillformat/_index.md

 ```

 Returns the gradient style for the specified fill.
-[GradientStyleType](../../com.aspose.cells/gradientstyletype).
+See [GradientStyleType](../../com.aspose.cells/gradientstyletype).

 **Returns:**
 int